Policies & Procedures

 Documents

-Parents are expected to turn in three documents prior to the first class meeting: the Registration Form, the Parent Information Form, and Policies and Procedures.
+Parents are expected to turn in three forms prior to the first class meeting: the online Enrollment Application, the Parent Information Form, and the Informed Consent & Liability Waiver.

 Finances

-Tuition payment is due in full upon the first class unless otherwise arranged.
+Tuition payment or payment plan confirmation is due in full upon the first class unless otherwise arranged.

-In order for a youth to continue attending Body Basics and Beyond programs, all previous tuition must be paid up to date as agreed upon originally.
+In order for a youth to continue attending Body Basics with Bella’s programs, all previous tuition must be paid up to date as agreed upon originally.

 No youth will be denied access to this education due to other financial priorities.